MicroStrategy/rest-api-docs/docs/common-workflows/manage-time-zone-objects/retrieve-a-list-of-time-zones-definitions.md

 Obtain the authorization token needed to execute the request using [POST /api/auth/login](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Authentication/postLogin).

-Since time zone objects are configuration objects, you must set the project ID as an empty string.
+Since timezone objects are configuration objects, you must set the project ID as an empty string.

 :::